Morley Callaghan's Stories

 A funny thing happened when I read Morley Callaghan's Stories recently.
-It was at least my second reading for these stories, and I saw this time how very old-fashioned they were.
+It was my second or third reading for most of these stories, and I saw this time how very old-fashioned they were.
 But that's not what was strange.

-At the same time, I was reading a book of stories by Katherine Mansfield, written a decade or longer before most of Callaghan's.
-I was alternating, reading one of his, then one of hers.
-Mansfield is known for being one of the revolutionaries of twentieth-century storytelling, replacing the old rise-and-fall of linear narrative with many small, seemingly unconnected events that accumulate into an overall impression.
-Callaghan writes as though this revolution never took place, with intensely emotional, involved relations between characters coming to a sharp point.
-He has no problem with spelling out a character's feelings at any particular juncture, or even spelling out the moral of the tale.
+At the same time, I was reading a book of stories by Katherine Mansfield, written a decade or more before most of Callaghan's.
+I was alternating, reading one of his, one of hers.
+Mansfield is known for being one of the revolutionaries of twentieth-century storytelling, replacing the old rise-and-fall of linear narrative with small, seemingly unconnected events that accumulate intan overall impression.
+Callaghan wrote as though this revolution never took place, with intensely emotional relations between characters coming to a sharp point in each story.
+He has no problem with spelling out a character's feelings at any juncture, or even spelling out the moral of the tale.
 So old-fashioned.
 So out of touch with the modernist trend.